Stanisław August Poniatowski: Conflicting assessments

 King Stanisław Augustus remains a controversial figure.
 In Polish historiography and in popular works, he has been criticized or marginalized by authors such as, Szymon Askenazy, Joachim Lelewel, Jerzy Łojek (whom Andrzej Zahorski describes as Poniatowski's most vocal critic among modern historians), Tadeusz Korzon, Karol Zyszewski and Krystyna Zienkowska; whereas more neutral or positive views have been expressed by Paweł Jasienica, Walerian Kalinka, Władysław Konopczyński, Stanisław Mackiewicz, Emanuel Rostworowski and Stanisław Wasylewski.

 In a work by De Daugnon, an anecdote is quoted that happened to his mother, Constance, in 1732.
 An Italian named Antonio Formica appears before her, who was assumed to be an astrologer.
 Seeing the child born on 17 January of that year, he predicted that he would be king of the Poles.
-The prediction came true many years later, and fortunately there are records of the existence of a Sicilian physician Dr. Antonio Formica, who lived in Poland during those years, closely linked to the Polish aristocracy.
-Curiously enough, it is said that it could be the same person.
+The prediction came true many years later, and fortunately, there are records of the existence of a Sicilian physician, Dr. Antonio Formica, who lived in Poland during those years, closely linked to the Polish aristocracy.
+It is said that it could be the same person.